St. Francis Xavier Catholic High School

-St. Francis Xavier Catholic High School or St. FX is a high school in Ottawa, Ontario, Canada, in the Ottawa Catholic School Board.
+St. Francis Xavier Catholic High School, SFX, St. FX is a high school in Ottawa, Ontario, Canada, in the Ottawa Catholic School Board.
 The school serves grades 7-12 and opened in 2009.
 It is located in Gloucester and mainly serves the communities of Riverside South and Gloucester.

 History

 St. Francis Xavier opened in 2009, the first high school built in an area with a growing population; it drew students from local public high schools as well as from St. Patrick's High School, St. Mark Catholic High School, and St. Pius X High School.

-The first class graduated in June 2011; valedictorian was Joseph McGuire.
+The first class graduated in June 2011.